-The next photos are my stall in St Albans market, choosing gemstones for pendants in India and my stand at regional county shows and the London Ideal Home Show.
+The shop in India is the first place I bought jewellery to sell in Camden.
+The next photos are my early websites, my stall in St Albans market, choosing gemstones for pendants in India and my stand at regional county shows and the London Ideal Home Show.

 The final photo was taken in St Albans market in 2016.